bitcoinfacts/glacierprotocol.github.io/_docs/setup/quarantined-workspace.md

         1. Run commands to import and verify the Bitcoin Core release
             ```
             $ cd ~/bitcoin
-            $ gpg --import laanwj-releases.asc
+            $ gpg --import jon@atack.com
             $ gpg --verify SHA256SUMS.asc
             ```

-        2. Ensure you see: `Good signature from "Wladimir J. van der Laan (Bitcoin Core binary release signing key) <laanwj@gmail.com>"`
+        2. The output will include a lot of text, but ensure you see this:
+            ```
+            gpg: Good signature from "Jon Atack <jon@atack.com>" [unknown]
+            gpg:                 aka "jonatack <jon@atack.com>" [unknown]

-        3. Ignore this: `WARNING: This key is not certified with a trusted signature!
-There is no indication that the signature belongs to the owner.`
+            gpg: WARNING: This key is not certified with a trusted signature!
+            gpg:          There is no indication that the signature belongs to the owner.

-        4. Ensure primary key fingerprint is: `01EA 5486 DE18 A882 D4C2  6845 90C8 019E 36C2 E964`
+            Primary key fingerprint: 8292 1A4B 88FD 454B 7EB8  CE3C 796C 4109 063D 4EAF
+            ```

         5. Verify the fingerprints in the fingerprint file match the fingerprint of the downloaded file:
             ```
-            $ sha256sum -c --ignore-missing SHA256SUMS.asc
+            $ sha256sum -c --ignore-missing SHA256SUMS
             ```
         The following output should be displayed:
             ```
-            bitcoin-0.21.1-x86_64-linux-gnu.tar.gz: OK
+            bitcoin-22.0-x86_64-linux-gnu.tar.gz: OK
-            sha256sum: WARNING: 20 lines are improperly formatted
             ```
         6. Extract the bitcoin core archive:
             ```
-            $ tar xf bitcoin-0.21.1-x86_64-linux-gnu.tar.gz
+            $ tar xf bitcoin-22.0-x86_64-linux-gnu.tar.gz
             ```
         7. Export the path to the Bitcoin Core binaries:
             ```
-            $ export PATH=$PATH:$HOME/bitcoin/bitcoin-0.21.1/bin
+            $ export PATH=$PATH:$HOME/bitcoin/bitcoin-22.0/bin
             ```
         8. Double check the `bitcoin-cli` command:
             ```